When we talk about content marketing strategy, all the discussions of heroes, journeys, and maps can seem a bit esoteric.

 At this point, we want to summarize how Penny experiences the journey your content is taking her on.
 We’ve worked to empathetically understand her, and now we want to see the path from her perspective to better refine how we guide her through it.

-While taking a short break from a client project, Penny sees an article on Facebook that catches her eye.
-It’s called Why Now is the Wrong Time to Create a Digital Product.
-She sees that the post is sponsored, which means that it’s a paid distribution, but the topic is worth the click because it’s so on point to her predicament.
+While taking a short break from a client project, Penny sees a podcast episode on Twitter that catches her eye.
+It’s called How to Create the Environment for 7-Figure Small Success.
+The topic is worth a click because it’s so on point to her predicament.

-Penny is stoked, because she feels like the author is speaking directly to her.
-The end of the article contains an offer for a free course called Building Your Digital Business the Smarter Way.
+Penny is stoked, because she feels like the host is speaking directly to her.
+The episode also contains a call to action to sign up for a free, 6-day audio course called Next Level 7.

-The landing page is beautifully designed.
-The copy is abundant, but not obnoxious.
-She recognizes the author as the founder of Copyblogger, a site she read religiously when she was starting her freelance writing business.
+She recognizes the host as the founder of Copyblogger, a site she read religiously when she was starting her freelance writing business.

-The course is tied to subscribing to the weekly Unemployable newsletter.
-She smiles at the brand, and figures at minimum she’ll get some solid tips for running and growing her main business.
+She figures, at minimum, she’ll get some solid tips for running and growing her main business.

 Penny registers for the course, providing her email address.
 She’s not naive — she knows there’s something for sale at some point, but this seems like the information she’s been waiting for.